Hannah Hidalgo: Player profile

 Hidalgo primarily plays point guard but has occasionally played the shooting guard position.
-Her playing style is characterized as a high-energy, attacking two-way player, who is both a tenacious defender and a shifty, versatile scorer and playmaker who can score the ball at all three levels.
-Hall of Fame coach Dawn Staley has praised Hidalgo's all-around game: “Hannah Hidalgo’s court vision, passing ability, ball-handling and ability to create scoring opportunities for herself and her teammates combined with her relentless defense is unmatched.
-She is the embodiment of a two-way force on the basketball court.”
-Similarly, Geno Auriemma has highlighted her attacking style of play and leadership: “Her talent is obvious…even if you're not a basketball person, you can tell that there's a talent level that’s pretty unique.
-But I think, more importantly, is the way she attacks everything that she does—the way she attacks your defense, the way when she’s on defense she attacks your offense.
+Her playing style is characterized as a high-energy, attacking two-way player, who is both a tenacious ball-hawking defender and rebounder as well as a shifty, versatile scorer and playmaker who can score the ball at all three levels.
+NBC analyst LaChina Robinson has called her, "The best two-way guard in the country."

+Hall of Fame coach Dawn Staley has praised Hidalgo's all-around game: "Hannah Hidalgo's court vision, passing ability, ball-handling and ability to create scoring opportunities for herself and her teammates combined with her relentless defense is unmatched.
+She is the embodiment of a two-way force on the basketball court."
+Similarly, Geno Auriemma has highlighted her attacking style of play and leadership: "Her talent is obvious…even if you're not a basketball person, you can tell that there's a talent level that's pretty unique.
+But I think, more importantly, is the way she attacks everything that she does—the way she attacks your defense, the way when she's on defense she attacks your offense.
 And I think the way that she leads her team in so many different ways.
 I think you put all three of those things together, and it's just a really, really difficult matchup."
+Auriemma has called her the best point guard in the country and praised her grit, ability to get to any spot on the floor, and defensive disuption: "For people that are not familiar with South Jersey, that's just Philadelphia east, right?
+So she's got a little bit of that toughness, you know, and grit, like you said, and talent, and it's rare.
+It's rare that you find a player that is involved in every single play to the point where whoever she's guarding, you have to go hide them someplace, hoping that she's not involved in that play, and she still manages to be involved in the play somehow, some way.
+So not only offensively, can she get wherever she wants to go, get any shot she wants, but defensively, she probably causes more problems for your offense than any player in the country.
+I mean, you can deal with a shot blocker, you can deal with that, but you cannot deal with someone that every time you're dribbling the ball, you're you're more worried about where she is than who you're passing it to.
+I just love watching her [play]."

 Hidalgo has also been praised for her high basketball IQ, competitiveness, and intensity.
-Sports Illustrated columnist Emma Baccellieri has described her as a “film junkie obsessive," while Notre Dame head coach Niele Ivey has praised Hidalgo’s basketball IQ and noted her ability to “read people very well.”
-ESPN analyst Chiney Ogumwike has called her a "tasmanian devil" on the basketball court, and "the most competitive player in women’s college hoops, and that’s on BOTH ends!”
+Sports Illustrated columnist Emma Baccellieri has described her as a "film junkie obsessive," while Notre Dame head coach Niele Ivey has praised Hidalgo's basketball IQ and noted her ability to "read people very well."
+ESPN analyst Chiney Ogumwike has called her a "Tasmanian devil" on the basketball court, and "the most competitive player in women's college hoops, and that's on BOTH ends!"